LukasMosser/digital_rocks_data/README.md

 Authors are encouraged to contribute their own datasets using the correct metadata.
 See `drd/datasets/eleven_sandstones.py` for an example implementation.
 Please add corresponding tests and an example to your pull request.

+## Creation

+This package was created during the Transform 22 software sprint.